kwobny/Old-Robotics-Repo/README.md

 In motorCali, make sure to set the velocity to power ratio on every call

+Get rid of the while true condition in the end program function, and replace it with something else, so that it doesn't run forever.

 Consider making interval wait be based upon set timeout instead of being its own thing

 In motorcali, make a system which detects if a motor is being held back or stopped, by tracking the distance to power ratio of each of the 4 motors over time to see if they fluctuate.
 Do this to prevent motor burnout.
 If the system determines that this is happening, make it stop the robot, and reset the motor accelerations, speedfactors, and motor values immediately, until something like a button is pressed.